universal-accessCreating accessible PDFs in LaTeX

 Actual text

 If an image is a solely a picture of a Unicode character, then include the text-based character.
-Use the actualtext key and assign it a single character (without brackets).
+Use the actualtext key and assign it a single character value (without brackets).

 table Tables

 While tables usually have text associated with them, it's still important that the text is associated with the correct aspects of the table.
-Add \tagpdfsetup before your tabular or in the preamble to begin the set up for your Overleaf project's tables.
+Add \tagpdfsetup to describe the table structure before your tabular.
+If your tables have common tagging requirements, this can placed in the preamble of your document.
 There are two main types of tables to distinguish for accessibility: data tables and presentation tables.

 Data tables